anytizer/ocunit/README.md

 Merchant oriented test scripts for [OpenCart](https://github.com/opencart/opencart/) based on [PHPUnit](https://phpunit.de).

 __WARNING__: Never execute these tests against your live database or __in server environment__.
-It is likely to override the  product information, pricing, images, session, passwords and more.
+It is likely to overwrite the  product information, pricing, images, session, passwords and more.
 The database may never return to its original state.

 ![Sample Output](sample-output.png)